 We will need to move all the power sockets from the South wall and re-locate them to the West wall.
 We require a rack for monitoring and controlling the output from the water flow meters, the temperature and pressure of the compressors, and the plant equipment.
 The power distribution boards will need to be moved to the North West corner.

 The timing of the installation work is very important; it is likely that the cables from the compressors to the cold heads and high pressure hoses will travel under a false floor that will be linked to the new north mezzanine stairway.
-Because of the space limitations in the MICE hall this new infrastructure may need to be temporarily removed for the installation of the magnets, this will be difficult if the services are interconnected with the infrastructure.
+Because of the space limitations in the MICE Hall this new infrastructure may need to be temporarily removed for the installation of the magnets, this will be difficult if the services are interconnected with the infrastructure.
 A proposed location for the compressors, power distribution boards and control rack are shown in figure 2.

 Figure 2.
 Plan view of the ground floor compressor locations against the west wall, with the control rack and power distribution board in the North West corner.